Crystal 0.27.0 has been released!

 &*.
 They will perform additions, subtraction and multiplication with wrapping (as in, not overflowing).
 Some may notice that that is the exact same behaviour as

 *.
-In a future version the regular operators will raise on overflow.
+In a future version, the regular operators are going to raise on overflow.
 This will allow you to trust the result of the operations when reaching the limits of the representable range.
 The ampersand operators might be useful to think of them as applying an

-It will be up to you to start changing which operators in should be with or without ampersand.
-This usually depends on how the data is used: business logic and data science usually will want overflow, while transport protocol implementation, checksums and low level programming might benefit from the ampersand operators.
+It will be up to you to start choosing the correct operators – with or without ampersand.
+This usually depends on how the data is used: business logic and data science usually should raise on overflow, while transport protocol implementation, checksums and low level programming might benefit from the ampersand operators.

 From this version, thanks to #6891 you can start using

-// as a floor division.
-For the integers realm this match the regular division, while it the floating points realm this is equivalent to
+// as floor division.
+For integers this matches the regular division, while for floating point numbers it is equivalent to

 (a / b).floor.

-/ will match the mathematical notion of division, despite the type of the operands.
+/ will match the mathematical notion of division and return a float, despite the type of the operands.